-Disaster Recovery (DR) is a concept that is more than a need for many IT firms globally, especially those with well-established infrastructure capabilities.
+Disaster Recovery (DR) is a concept that has become more than just a necessity for many IT firms globally, especially those with well-established infrastructure capabilities.

-Firms are looking at Disaster Recovery and business continuity strategies as a solution to avoid loss of productivity and revenue caused by disasters.
+To address these challenges, firms are increasingly turning to Disaster Recovery and business continuity strategies to minimize the risk of productivity loss and revenue impact.

-When it comes to cloud as a DR strategy, the major confusion that arises is regarding the understanding of backup and DR as two different aspects, though interlinked.
+When it comes to cloud dr solutions, the major confusion that arises is regarding the understanding of backup and DR as two different aspects, though interlinked.

 While backup is a key part of a disaster recovery plan, it can also happen without DR. Though having a backup is easier, ignoring DR is not the right strategy and can lead to huge losses.